patronasxdxd/CTFS/docs/XST_UNISWAP.md

 ```

-After skimming the tokens we sell the XST tokens to the WETH liquitiy pool, which allows us to manipulate the price
+After skimming the tokens we sell the XST tokens to the WETH liquitiy pool, which allows us to manipulate the price within this flash swap.

 ```solidity